vtrucco/jtframe/doc/compilation.md

 * Now go to the `core-folder` and run `source setprj.sh`
 * Now you can compile the core using the `jtcore` script.

+The output file is stored in **releases/target** where target stands for the FPGA platform (mist, mister, etc.).
+Most platforms use files with a .rbf extension, but some use a different extension -though the underlying file type is the same.

 ## jtcore

 jtcore is the script used to compile the cores.
 It does a lot of stuff and it does it very well.
 Taking as an example the [CPS0 games](https://github.com/jotego/jt_gng), these are some commands: